home | about us

 • What book is that?
 (Acts)

-Acts was written by Luke somewhere between 60 and 70 A.D.
-Though it’s often called the Acts of the Apostles, it really only focuses on Peter for a few of the first chapters, and then settles in on the life of Paul.
+Acts was written by Luke somewhere between 60 and 70 AD.
+Though it’s often called the Acts of the Apostles, it really only focuses on Peter for a few of the first chapters before settling on the life of Paul.
 For this reason, some have proposed it being known as the Acts of the Holy Spirit.

 Some popular passages are: The Day of Pentecost, chapter 2; Ananias and Sapphira, chapter 5; The Philippian Jailer Converted, chapter 16.